-ASC 360-10 requires disclosures for the disposal of individually significant components that do not qualify for presentation as discontinued operations and that have either been disposed of or are classified as held for sale.
+ASC 360-10 requires disclosures for the disposal of individually significant components that do not qualify for presentation as discontinued operations and that have either been disposed of or are classified as held-for-sale.
 The guidance does not define individually significant disposals.
 Therefore, companies will be required to apply judgment in making this determination.
+Refer to section 4.5 of our FRD, Impairment or disposal of long-lived assets, for further details on disclosure requirements for a disposal group that is not a discontinued operation.

-For public business entities and not-for-profit entities that have issued or are conduit bond obligors for securities that are traded, listed or quoted on an exchange or an over-the-counter market, these disclosures are required for the period in which the individually significant component is disposed of or is classified as held for sale and for all periods presented in the statement where net income is presented (or statement of activities for a not-for-profit entity).
-For other entities, these disclosures are required only for the period in which the component is disposed of or is classified as held for sale.
+For public business entities and not-for-profit entities that have issued or are conduit bond obligors for securities that are traded, listed or quoted on an exchange or an over-the-counter market, these disclosures are required for the period in which the individually significant component is disposed of or is classified as held-for-sale and for all periods presented in the statement where net income is presented (or statement of activities for a not-for-profit entity).
+For other entities, these disclosures are required only for the period in which the component is disposed of or is classified as held-for-sale.

-See sections 19.4 and 23.3.5 of our FRD, Consolidation, for guidance on presentation and disclosure, respectively, for an entity that disposes of a business or nonprofit activity that is not a discontinued operation and is within the scope of ASC 810.
+See sections 19.4.7 and 23.3.5 of our FRD, Consolidation, for guidance on presentation and disclosure, respectively, for an entity that disposes of a business or nonprofit activity that is not a discontinued operation and is within the scope of ASC 810.